Neuro-Ophthalmology

 💎 Board Pearl

-- CN IV is the only cranial nerve that decussates (dorsal exit) and has the longest intracranial course — explains vulnerability to trauma
+- CN IV is the only cranial nerve to exit the brainstem dorsally, fully decussate before exiting, and has the longest intracranial course — explains vulnerability to trauma

 - CN VI nuclear lesion → ipsilateral gaze palsy (not just LR weakness) because interneurons for contralateral MLF originate in CN VI nucleus